deadlysyn/blog/_posts/2018-02-11-idea-to-app-part-3.md

 - [UI, UX and client-side concerns](http://deadlysyn.com/blog/2018/01/20/idea-to-app-part-2)
 - Backend and APIs (you are here)

-I'd originally planned a _Deployment_ section as well...but have decided this will be the last part in this series.
+I'd originally planned a _Deployment_ section as well...but decided this will be the last part in this series.
 Perhaps I'll touch on deployment aspects of typical web and mobile apps in a future series.
-ChowChow is a simple app deployed atop Heroku so there is not too much to share that isn't in [their excellent docs](https://devcenter.heroku.com/categories/reference)!
+ChowChow is a simple app deployed atop Heroku, so there is not much to share that isn't already in [their excellent docs](https://devcenter.heroku.com/categories/reference)!

-To make up for that, based on how well I manage to split time amongst work (SRE is fun enough it's often hard to tear yourself away!), actual coding, learning new stuff and blogging...  a more interesting topic may be circling back over our finished app and refactoring (add more error handling, make better use of newer ES features such as promises, cleanup based on [Airbnb's style guide](http://airbnb.io/javascript), etc.).
+To make up for that, based on how well I manage to split time amongst work (SRE is fun enough it's often hard to tear yourself away!), actual coding, learning new stuff and blogging...  a more interesting topic may be circling back over our finished app and doing some refactoring (add more error handling, make better use of newer ES features such as promises, cleanup based on [Airbnb's style guide](http://airbnb.io/javascript), etc.).

 **Remember to [clone the repository](https://github.com/deadlysyn/chowchow) to follow along...**

 # Using the Environment

-One of the first things we need to take care of when designing most modern apps is managing sensitive data.
-The common practice is to read these values from the environment, which can then be injected via credential management utilities, set via build-tool configuration, etc.
+One of the first things we need to take care of when designing modern apps is managing sensitive data.
+The common practice is to read these values from the environment, which can then be injected via credential management utilities, set via CI/CD tools, etc.

-Leveraging the environment isn't limited to sensitive information you don't want checked into version control...  it can also be passed to control behavior (e.g. dev vs prod) or read dynamic information like the listen address.
+Leveraging the environment isn't limited to sensitive information you don't want checked into version control...  it can also be used to control behavior (e.g. dev vs prod) or read dynamic information like the listen address.
 With [Node.js](https://nodejs.org), we use `process.env` for that.

 ChowChow is simple enough we don't have much to worry about, but we do need to read the IP address and port from the environment (so things work on my laptop as well as my hosting provider).
 We also have a secret key used by [express-session](https://www.npmjs.com/package/express-session) (provides lightweight session management).